 In the morning, he discusses his work with his hunchbacked nurse, Nina (Jane Adams).
 He then examines Dracula's blood and asks Nina to prepare an antitoxin.
 Now that's how you cure vampirism!
 Get your nurse to do it. ...continue reading "The House of Dracula – 1945"

 A circus cart drives through the rain, then we cut to Neustadt Prison.
 A guard opens the hatch on a door and Boris friggin' Karloff reaches out and tries to strangle him.
-Ok, good start.
+Okay, good start.
 Let's see where we go from here.
 The guard calls Karloff (aka Dr Niemand) a 'would be Frankenstein'.
 Niemand basically agrees, promising to follow in Frankenstein's footsteps when he escapes.

 Niemand tells his hunchbacked cellmate, Daniel (J. Carol Nash), that his father was Frankenstein's assistant and passed his secrets on to him.
 Daniel sees possibilities here, and wonders if Niemand might give him a non-hunchbacked body.